Justorkovva/Engineering-Thesis/README.md

 # Engineering-Thesis
 This project combines VR and EEG in UE4 relaxing module.
+The scene changes in real time as user relaxation value changes.

 I used Neurosky MindWave Mobile for EEG data and Oculus Rift (it worked on HTC Vive as well).